xingzaizhailu/Learning/python/python_tutorial.md

     type()
 ```

-With Python, it is possible to use the \*\* operator to calculate powers [1]:

 ``` shell
   >>> 5 ** 2    # 5 squared
   25
 ```

-In interactive mode, the last printed expression is assigned to the variable \_.
+In interactive mode, the last printed expression is assigned to the variable `_`.

 ### Strings
 Enclosed in single quotes or double quotes.

 #### String and Encoded
     >>> ord('A')